Heat Wave (2000): Preliminary matches

 Next, Yoshihiro Tajiri, Mikey Whipwreck, Little Guido and the returning Psicosis competed in a Four-Way Dance.
 Whipwreck knocked out all his three opponents with a plancha outside the ring until The Full Blooded Italians interfered in the match and Sal E. Graziano slammed him into the ring post.
 This allowed Psicosis to hit a Psycho Guillotine to Whipwreck and Guido pinned him for the first elimination.
 The action continued between the three men as Tajiri nailed a German suplex to Psicosis to eliminate him.
 After a back and forth action, Tajiri spit mist into Guido and hit a brainbuster on a steel chair for the win.

 Later, Rhino defended the World Television Championship against The Sandman.
 Jack Victory and Steve Corino interfered on Rhino's behalf but Spike Dudley thwarted their interference as Dudley caned Victory and then Sandman and Dudley hit a 3D to Corino.
 Rhino then attempted a Gore on Sandman but he dodged it and Dudley was accidentally knocked out with the Gore.
 Rhino drove Dudley from the apron onto a table with a Rhino Spike.
 Sandman then hit Rhino with a cane and attempted a White Russian Legsweep; however, Rhino gave him a Rhino Spike on the guardrail then pinned him to retain the title.

 In the penultimate match, Rob Van Dam took on Scotty Anton.
 Anton took out RVD's leg with a chair shot and then applied a Clapper on RVD.
 Bill Alfonso distracted Anton, allowing RVD to move out of the Clapper, so Anton applied a Clapper on Anton.
 RVD hit a Van Daminator and a Five Star Frog Splash and had the match won but then proceeded to debut his new move Van Terminator on Anton for the win.

+XPW Incident

+Prior to the main event, six performers from the Los Angeles-based Xtreme Pro Wrestling promotion, who were given front row tickets by promotion owner Rob Black, donned shirts of their promotion, which caught the attention of Tommy Dreamer and ECW security and were promptly ejected.
+A brawl in the parking lot of the Grand Olympic Auditorium between the XPW crew and the ECW locker room followed, based on false reporting that Francine had been touched by someone from XPW.

 Main event match

-Prior to the main event, six wrestlers from the Los Angeles-based Xtreme Pro Wrestling promotion, who were given front row tickets by promotion owner Rob Zicari, donned shirts of their promotion, which caught the attention of Tommy Dreamer and ECW security and were promptly ejected.
-A brawl in the parking lot of the Grand Olympic Auditorium between XPW ring crew and the ECW locker room followed, based on false reporting that Francine had been touched by someone from XPW.
 This was followed by Justin Credible defending the World Heavyweight Championship against Tommy Dreamer in a Stairway to Hell match.
 George turned on Dreamer by hugging Francine and then Jazz knocked out both women.
 Credible then nailed a That's Incredible to Jazz, leaving the brawl to Credible and Dreamer.
 Credible executed a That's Incredible to Dreamer on the barbed wire to retain the title.